How does this medication work? What will it do for me?

 Pregnancy: The safety of fluticasone propionate nasal spray during pregnancy has not been established.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if fluticasone propionate passes into breast milk.
-If you are a breast-feeding mother and are using this medication, it may affect your baby.
+If you are breast-feeding and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 4 years of age and should not be used by children under 4 years old.
 Long-term use of fluticasone propionate nasal spray is not recommended for children under 12 years old.
-Consult a doctor before using this medication for children and adolescents less than 18 years of age.
+Consult a doctor before using this medication for children and adolescents less than 18 years old.

 What other drugs could interact with this medication?